The official blog of the Lung Institute.

 It can be a difficult transition to learn how to cook with lung disease.
 Standing in the kitchen is tiring and rushing from the stovetop to the cutting board can make anyone feel anxious and out of breath.
 Using a slow cooker or crockpot is a great way to minimize the rush.
 Not only does this allow you to prepare the meal and rest, but also typically allows for cooking larger portions of food.
 This means you can freeze your leftovers and not have to cook for a few days.

-Many lung disease sufferers are also breathing easier in the kitchen after choosing stem cell therapy for pulmonary conditions.
+Many lung disease sufferers are also breathing easier in the kitchen after choosing cellular therapy for pulmonary conditions.
 Many of the Lung Institute’s patients report being able to get back to the things they love.
 For some, this means cooking.
-If you or a loved one is interested in learning more about stem cell therapy, contact us at (800) 729-3065.
+If you or a loved one is interested in learning more about cellular therapy, contact us at (800) 729-3065.